Floer Cohomology and Higher Mutations: Classifying Rigid Broken Maps

 \end{proof}

-\begin{remark}[ Theorem \ref{thm:flattenning} for longer Reeb chords] The proof technique for Theorem \ref{thm:flattenning} gives us a bijection between single punctured holomorphic discs with higher multiplicity Reeb chords as well.
+\begin{remark}[Theorem \ref{thm:flattenning} for longer Reeb chords] The proof technique for Theorem \ref{thm:flattenning} gives us a bijection between single punctured holomorphic discs with higher multiplicity Reeb chords as well.
 Let $k>0$ be a natural number.
-We denote the moduli space of single punctured holomorphic discs with boundary on $T_{\R+i\e}$, that is asymptotic to a Reeb chord $\zeta$ of length $k\pi/n$, as We similarly denote the moduli space of single punctured disc with boundary on $T_{\gamma}$ with Reeb asymptote $\zeta$ as We have a similar bijection for large $N$, as that in Theorem \ref{thm:flattenning}, Here $N$ depends only on $k$, the multiplicity of of the Reeb chord.
+We denote the moduli space of single punctured holomorphic discs with boundary on $T_{\R+i\e}$, that is asymptotic to a Reeb chord $\zeta$ of length $k\pi/n$, as We similarly denote the moduli space of single punctured disc with boundary on $T_{\gamma}$ with Reeb asymptote $\zeta$ as A trivial cobordism argument as above shows that we get a bijection (more precisely, a diffeomorphism)

 \end{remark}